Liam Fox pulls out of Saudi investment conference amid concerns over disappearance of Jamal Khashoggi

 Mr Le Maire said the disappearance of Mr Khashoggi was a “serious” matter and the facts about it need to be explained by Saudi authorities.

-Dutch foreign minister Stef Blok said that a Dutch trade mission to Saudi Arabia planned for December was also now unlikely to go ahead.

-A number of senior top business executives have already cancelled their plans to attend the conference, as has the head of the International Monetary Fund, Christine Lagarde.
+Several top business executives have also cancelled their plans to attend the event dubbed 'Davos in the desert', as has the head of the International Monetary Fund, Christine Lagarde.

+Dutch finance minister Wopke Hoekstra also cancelled, after discussing the issue with Mr Le Maire, the Dutch foreign minister said.

+Stef Blok wrote that a Dutch trade mission planned for December to Saudi Arabia also likely will not go ahead.

 Allan Hogarth of Amnesty International UK said the British Government should now re-appraise its “overly-cosy” relationship with the Saudis in the light of their “appalling” human rights record.